lightning/bolts/05-onchain.md

 # Revoked Transaction Close Handling

-If any node tries to cheat by broadcasts an outdated commitment transaction (any previous commitment transaction besides the most current one), the other node in the channel can use its revocation key to claim all the funds from the channel's original funding transaction.
+If any node tries to cheat by broadcasting an outdated commitment transaction (any previous commitment transaction besides the most current one), the other node in the channel can use its revocation key to claim all the funds from the channel's original funding transaction.